imazen/resizer-web/content/docs/v4/plugins/faces.md

 `f.threshold=value|minvalue,value` The confidence threshold required to consider a face detected.
 Defaults to 1,2. 'minvalue' is used if we have not reached the quote specified in `f.faces`.

-## Installation.
+## Installation

-1. Add ImageResizer.Plugins.Faces.dll to your project using Visual Studio.
-If you copy & paste to /bin, you'll need to also copy the files listed under Managed Dependencies.
+1. Add the ImageResizer.Plugins.Faces NuGet package to your project.
+This will install all required dependencies including OpenCvSharp4 and its native OpenCV binaries.
-2. Add `<add name="Faces" downloadNativeDependencies="true" />` inside `<resizer><plugins></plugins></resizer>` in Web.config.
+2. Add `<add name="Faces" />` inside `<resizer><plugins></plugins></resizer>` in Web.config.

-3. If you're not comfortable allowing the plugin to automatically download the correct bitness versions of the unmanaged dependencies, then set downloadNativeDependencies="false" and keep reading.
-3. Manually copy the required xml files to the /bin folder of your application (see *Feature classification files*)
-4. Manually copy all required dlls to the /bin folder of your application. (see *Using the 2.3.1 pre-compiled binaries*)
+The OpenCvSharp4 NuGet packages include `.targets` files that copy native OpenCV binaries to the output directory automatically.
+Haar cascade XML files are embedded as gzipped resources within the plugin assembly.

+**Note:** NuGet `.targets`-based native DLL copying works for direct package references, but may not propagate transitively through project references on older .NET Framework projects.
+If you reference a class library that depends on this plugin, you may need to install the `OpenCvSharp4.runtime.win` package directly in your startup/web project.